Colton, California

 Colton is a city in San Bernardino County, California, United States.
 Nicknamed "Hub City", Colton is located in the Inland Empire region of the state and is a suburb of San Bernardino, approximately 4 mi south of the city's downtown.
-The population of Colton is 52,154 according to the 2010 census, up from 47,662 at the 2000 census.
+The population of Colton is 53,909 according to the 2020 census, up from 52,154 at the 2010 census.

 Colton is the site of Colton Crossing, which was one of the busiest at-grade railroad crossings in the United States.
 The crossing was installed in 1882 by the California Southern Railroad to cross the Southern Pacific Railroad tracks while building northward from San Diego.
 As a result of railroad acquisitions and mergers, this became the point at which the Burlington Northern Santa Fe's "Southern Transcontinental Route" crossed the Union Pacific's "Sunset Route".
 As traffic on each line began to soar in the mid-1990s, fueled largely by the vast increase in imports passing through the ports of Los Angeles and Long Beach, the primitive crossing became a serious bottleneck.
 On August 28, 2013, the at-grade crossing was officially replaced by a fly-over that raises the east–west UP tracks over the north–south BNSF tracks.

+Despite its status as a railroad town, Colton does not have passenger rail service.
+Passenger trains operated by Amtrak and Metrolink pass through Colton but do not stop there.